Finding government jobs recruiting websites may not be as easy as you’d think. It’s just searching on the Internet isn’t it? Yes and no.

 Set up your keyword searches on just the keywords, don’t worry about location or pay or what they’re called.

 If you want to find an investigation role, have a keyword search on just investigation.
 When you get results go in and read them.
-Same if you want an web developer role, set up a search with one keyphrase “web developer”.
+Same if you want an web developer role, set up a search with one keyphrase “web developer”

 Once you feel you’ve got a handle on what’s coming in – and it will be more than you want – then begin to refine your searches based on what you’ve learned.

-It is far far better to get too many search results, read them and refine the searches than it is to miss out on a job you’re looking for and able to win competitively.
+It is far far better to get too many search results, read them and refine the searches than it is to miss out on a job you’re looking for and able to win competitive.

 A word on classifications.
 Every state and the federal government have their own classification system, so being from Queensland I’ll use that as the example and link the others below.